 4. Aerospace welding

-Optimizing the properties of finished products, such as corrosion, wear and heat resistance, while controlling costs, is a common motivation for dissimilar metal welding.
+Optimizing finished product properties, such as corrosion, wear, and heat resistance, while controlling costs, is a common motivation for dissimilar metal welding.
 Connecting stainless steel and galvanized steel is a prime example.

-During welding, the energy to melt steel and stainless steel will evaporate zinc at about 900 ℃, which is much lower than the melting point of stainless steel.
+When welding, the energy used to melt steel and stainless steel will evaporate zinc at around 900 ℃, which is much lower than the melting point of stainless steel.
 The low boiling point of zinc leads to the formation of steam during keyhole welding.